robusta-dev/robusta/docs/user-guide/alert-manager.rst

     robusta demo-alert

 You should see the demo alert, in the Robusta UI, Slack, or any other configured ``sink`` within a few minutes

+.. admonition:: "Alerts won't show up" UI notification
+    :class: warning

+    The notification is displayed until the first alert is sent from AlertManager to Robusta.

 Prometheus Operator
 -----------------------